It can be hard to talk about issues below the belt, but if you or your partner experiences this problem, you don’t need to suffer any longer.

 The disease can be psychologically debilitating and can affect your partner, too.
 Fortunately, there are effective treatment options available.

-Xiaflex is a new injectable drug that was approved by the Food and Drug Administration in late 2013.
 Men with penile curvature have plaques in the fibrous connective tissues surrounding their erectile bodies.
-By injecting this medication into the plaque, an enzymatic reaction causes the fibrous scar tissue to soften and disintegrate.
-Envision a hot knife cutting through a stick of butter.
+By injecting medication into the plaque, an enzymatic reaction causes the fibrous scar tissue to soften and disintegrate.
 Reduction in the size and nodularity of the plaque results in less curvature and a straighter erection.

-Most men require up to four treatment cycles of Xiaflex to get the best results.
-A cycle typically includes an in-office injection, a waiting period of 1 to 3 days followed by a second in-office injection.
-This is followed by another 3 day waiting period and then an in-office session on penile remodeling to help straighten the penile curvature.
+Most men require up to four treatment cycles of treatment to get the best results.
+A cycle typically includes an in-office injection, a waiting period of one to three days, and a second in-office injection.
+This is followed by another three-day waiting period and then an in-office session on penile remodeling to help straighten the penile curvature.
 You will continue practicing gentle stretching and straightening exercises at home.
 The waiting period between treatment cycles is six weeks on average.

 If you or your partner suffers from penile curvature, make an appointment with a urologist.
 To learn more about the USC Institute of Urology, visit http://urology.keckmedicine.org.